 I was recently asked to contribute to a magazine for a senior research project and give a story around a Nostalgic Food Memory.
+This recipe for a béarnaise sauce is quite nostalgic for me.
+Béarnaise sauce is my mother’s favourite and it reminds me of her father.
 Here is my contribution:

 So, for this project I chose to make roast chicken quarters with a béarnaise sauce so that I could be transported right back to moments of bliss and happiness with my family who now live so far away from me.